Kellswork/agirl.codes/posts/my-most-used-git-commands.md

 ### git stash

 Say you are working on a `feature branch` and you need to work on something else but don’t want to commit the changes just yet.
 You use a **git stash** command to save the changes temporarily without having to commit them.
-This lets you switch between branches and back to your working `feature branch`, easily retrieve the stashed changes and continue working on it.
+This lets you switch between branches and back to your  `feature branch`, easily retrieve the stashed changes and continue working on it.

 ```
 git stash --include-untracked or git stash -u